chef/automate/components/automate-chef-io/content/docs/saml.md

 ```

 {{% warning %}}
-The `groups_attr` setting is optional.
-However, if it is not provided,
-users authenticating via SAML will not be members of any teams.
+The `groups_attr` setting is optional, but if not provided, users authenticating via SAML will not be members of any teams.
 {{% /warning %}}

-When `allowed_groups` is set, only users with at least one of the configured
-groups are allowed to sign into Chef Automate using SAML.
+When `allowed_groups` is set, only users included in one of the listed groups may sign into Chef Automate using SAML.
-Furthermore, all of the user's groups that are _not_ in the list are discarded,
-and not available to Chef Automate.
+All of the other user groups that are _not_ in the list are discarded, and not available to Chef Automate.
-If the configuration example above was applied, only users in either "group1"
-or "group2" are allowed to sign in.
-In Chef Automate, those groups would appear
-as `team:saml:group1` and `team:saml:group2` respectively.
+In the configuration example above, only users in either "group1" or "group2" may sign in, and those groups would appear as `team:saml:group1` and `team:saml:group2` respectively.

 Chef Automate supports using SAML to authenticate users and apply permissions to SAML groups.
 See [IAM Overview]({{< relref "iam-v2-overview.md" >}}).